 Simply go on Amazon using smile.amazon.co.uk, enter Project Girl Foundation as the charity you would like to support and Amazon will donate 0.5% of your monies spent to us.

-Best thing amount it, is that it's the same great prices that you would normally receive on Amazon!
+Best thing about it is, is that it's the same great prices that you would normally receive on Amazon!
 Happy Shopping!

 We all know the benefits of recycling, now.
 Via Recycle4Charity, you can recycle all your Inkjet cartridges and they will donate £1 to Project Girl Foundation, for each Inkjet cartridge they receive.